awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-sources.md

 `endpointUri`
 The local endpoint of the OPC\-UA source\.
 For example, your local endpoint might look like `opc.tcp://203.0.113.0:49320`\.
 `securityPolicy`
 The security policy to use so that you can secure messages that are read from the OPC\-UA source\.
-If you choose a security policy other than `None`, you must choose `Sign` or `SignAndEncrypt` for `messageSecurityMode`\.
 Choose one of the following:
 + `NONE` – The gateway doesn't secure messages from the OPC\-UA source\.
 We recommend that you choose a different security policy\.
 If you choose this option, you must also choose `NONE` for `messageSecurityMode`\.
 + `BASIC256_SHA256` – The `Basic256Sha256` security policy\.
 + `AES128_SHA256_RSAOAEP` – The `Aes128_Sha256_RsaOaep` security policy\.
 + `AES256_SHA256_RSAPSS` – The `Aes256_Sha256_RsaPss` security policy\.
 + `BASIC128_RSA15` – \(Deprecated\) The `Basic128Rsa15` security policy is deprecated in the OPC\-UA specification because it's no longer considered secure\.
 We recommend that you choose a different security policy\.
 For more information, see [Basic128Rsa15](http://opcfoundation.org/UA-Profile/UA/SecurityPolicy%23Basic128Rsa15)\.
 + `BASIC256` – \(Deprecated\) The `Basic256` security policy is deprecated in the OPC\-UA specification because it's no longer considered secure\.
 We recommend that you choose a different security policy\.
 For more information, see [Basic256](http://opcfoundation.org/UA-Profile/UA/SecurityPolicy%23Basic256)\.
+If you choose a security policy other than `NONE`, you must choose `SIGN` or `SIGN_AND_ENCRYPT` for `messageSecurityMode`\.
+You must also configure your source server to trust the gateway\.
+For more information, see [Enabling your source servers to trust the gateway](#enable-source-trust)\.
 `messageSecurityMode`
 The message security mode to use to secure connections to the OPC\-UA source\.
 Choose one of the following:
 + `NONE` – The gateway doesn't secure connections to the OPC\-UA source\.
 We recommend that you choose a different message security mode\.
 If you choose this option, you must also choose `NONE` for `securityPolicy`\.
 + `SIGN` – Data in transit between the gateway and the OPC\-UA source is signed but not encrypted\.
-If you choose this option, you must choose a security policy other than `NONE` for `securityPolicy`, and you must enable your source server to trust the gateway\.
-For more information, see [Enabling your source servers to trust the gateway](#enable-source-trust)\.
 + `SIGN_AND_ENCRYPT` – Data in transit between the gateway and the OPC\-UA source is signed and encrypted\.
-If you choose this option, you must choose a security policy other than `NONE` for `securityPolicy`, and you must enable your source server to trust the gateway\.
+If you choose a message security mode other than `NONE`, you must choose a `securityPolicy` other than `NONE`\.
+You must also configure your source server to trust the gateway\.
 For more information, see [Enabling your source servers to trust the gateway](#enable-source-trust)\.
 `identityProvider`
 An identity provider structure that contains the following information:
 `type`